chypwc/aws-dms-emr-terraform/README.md

 5. AWS Glue Data Catalog

-   - Crawlers or manual table definitions map S3 data to schema.
+   - Manual table definitions map S3 data to schema.
-   - Tables are referenced by the EMR Spark job for transformation and Iceberg writing.
+   - Databases and Tables are referenced by the EMR Spark job for transformation and Iceberg writing.

 6. Amazon EMR